sdodson99/su-covid-symptom-tracker/README.md

 npm i
 ```

-4. Create a file named '.env' with the following configuration.
+4. Create a file named '.env' with the following configuration. **This information is ONLY used to login to
+   the Wellness Center portal.**

 ```
 USERNAME=[your Stevenson University username]